 Malicious Redirects and Downloads

 A malicious redirect is a bit of code inserted into a website by hackers that redirect the user to a malicious website.
 An example of this would be a pop-up ad when visiting a certain untrusted website.
 This can be done for the purpose of downloading malware (viruses) or generating advertising impressions, or both.
 When this occurs, it is important to close the tabs that were opened (and the original website) as soon as possible.
 Note: If you close the browser (such as Chrome) without closing the tabs, the website may reopen when you relaunch the browser.
 In the event you’re redirected and notice something downloading, it is important you remove the download from your downloads folder.
-It may be malicious application in the form of malware, adware, or any other type of potentially unwanted software.
+It may be a malicious application in the form of malware, adware, or any other type of potentially unwanted software.

 Firewalls and Antivirus Importance

 Firewalls and Antivirus software give your computer your main line of defense when it comes to malicious software and unsolicited connection requests from the internet.
 Firewalls block unauthorized access and monitor the flow of information into a computer. to make ensure it is legitimate.
 Antivirus software generally scans all applications, software, and processes in search of unusual behavior.
 It is important that these are installed on your computer and that they are enabled in order to prevent your computer from being compromised.
-If you’re a Windows user (which you probably) than these come with Windows 10.
+If you’re a Windows user then these come with Windows 10.
 Just be sure you never disable it, seriously don’t!!